nashville-software-school/client-side-mastery/HTML_CSS_FLEXBOX/Content/HTML.md

 ## More Information

-This is not required reading, but good references.
+This is not required reading/watchi, but good references.

 Written: